yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/preapprovaldetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A preApprovalDetail describes a list of conditions that has pre-approved for consent.
+A preApprovalDetail describes a list of conditions under which the app has been pre-approved for consent.
 The conditions include permissions, resource scope type, and sensitivity labels that has been tagged for the resource scope.

 ## Properties
 |Property|Type|Description|